Extracting information from ancient teeth

-Category: Environment Hits: 1There's a surprising amount of information stored in the hardened plaque, or calculus, between teeth.
+Category: Environment Hits: 3There's a surprising amount of information stored in the hardened plaque, or calculus, between teeth.
 And if that calculus belongs to the remains of a person who lived in ancient times, the information could reveal new insights about the past.
 But the tiny samples can be difficult to work with.
 Now, scientists apply a new method to this analysis, finding more proteins than traditional approaches.

 Read more https://www.sciencedaily.com/releases/2021/03/210310122326.htm